-Prayer does not have wings that can lift us up and take us away from our difficulties and problems and deposit us in a trouble free world.
-Instead, we have been given arms and hands that can be strengthened with prayer to help us face the hurdles that pop up from time to time.
+Prayer does not have wings that can lift us up and take us away from our difficulties and problems and deposit us in a trouble free world — instead, we have been given arms and hands that can be strengthened with prayer to help us face the hurdles that pop up from time to time.
 Prayer is a pause, that encourages us to briefly view the situation, before we attempt a solution.
 Quick and hasty decisions have had and have regretful affects.
 A simple pause for a whisper of prayer can be a life–saver.
 One of the unforgettable people that acted before he prayed was Simon Peter.
-He saw Jesus walking on water and insisted that he, too, could defy gravity and he began to drown (Mt.
-14:25-31).
-Peter stretched his faith and made a spectacle of him self.
+He saw Jesus walking on water and insisted that he, too, could defy gravity and he began to drown (Matthew 14:25-31).
+Peter stretched his faith and made a spectacle of himself.
 I have made similar mistakes.

 How often have we hoped we could raise our hand and make our trouble disappear?
 It is an unbelievable picture of the man Moses with a staff parting the Red Sea (Exodus 14:16).
 Then the same man raised both arms, supported by Aaron and Hur against the Amalekites (Exodus 17:8-13).
 The outcome of the story was that while Moses did the praying, Joshua and his army fought hard to answer Moses’ prayer.
 We are encouraged to lift up holy hands, but we ought to be careful, rather very thoughtful on whom we lay our hands (I Timothy 2:8; 5:22).
 We are not in a competition with God, Moses, Jesus or anyone else, but with ourselves.
 Prayer is about us and about how we can succeed in this world.
 It is by giving prayer a hand, or even a moment, that can lighten our burdens and make reaching our destination easier.